Diving disorders: Drowning

 "Drowning is the process of experiencing respiratory impairment from submersion/immersion in liquid".

 Near drowning is the survival of a drowning event involving unconsciousness or water inhalation and can lead to serious secondary complications, including death, after the event.
 Drowning is usually the culmination of a deteriorating sequence of events in a diving accident, and is seldom a satisfactory explanation for a fatality, as it fails to explain the underlying causes and complications that led to the final consequence.
 Generally, a diver is well prepared for the environment, and well trained and equipped to deal with it.
 A diver should not drown merely as a result of being in the water.

 Salt water aspiration syndrome

 Salt water aspiration syndrome is a rare diving disorder experienced by divers who inhale a mist of seawater from a faulty demand valve causing irritation of the lungs.
-It canusually be treated by rest for several hours.
+It can usually be treated by rest for several hours.
 If severe, medical assessment is required.